jackyzha0/jackyzha0.github.io/content/thoughts/internet computing.md

 		1. Random backoff between 0 and power of 2 (n increases each time)
 	4. Turn-based access control
 		1. Controlled by centralized party - polls everyone
-		2. Controlled by centralized party - passes a token between senders
+		2. Controlled in a decentralized manner - passes a token between senders
 2. Full-duplex - both sides can transmit at the same time without interference